-Despite being a protected area, over the 2004-2006 period the mountains were invaded by many thousands of illegal small-scale miners, who dug into stream beds looking for alluvial gold; perhaps a thousand still remain, nearly all on the Mozambique side.
+Despite being a protected area, the mountains were invaded in the 2004-2006 period by many thousands of illegal small-scale miners, who dug into stream beds looking for alluvial gold; perhaps a thousand still remain, nearly all on the Mozambique side.
 At the time, fears were expressed by conservationists over the possible impacts of these miners on the flora, vegetation and wildlife.

-In order to evaluate any conservation impact, and to address the comparative lack of knowledge of plant distribution on the Mozambique side, the Royal Botanic Gardens, Kew in UK and the Micaia Foundation (a Mozambican NGO), in conjunction with the National Herbarium in Maputo (Instituto de Investigação Agrária de Moçambique, IIAM) and the National Herbarium and Botanic Garden in Harare, received a grant in 2014 from the Critical Ecosystem Partnership Fund.
-This was to look at restricted-range and endemic species on the Mozambique side of the mountains in order to assess their distribution, threats to them and their conservation status, and to provide appropriate conservation recommendations for the national authorities.
-Three field trips were carried out in different areas and at different seasons.
+In order to evaluate any conservation impact, and to address the comparative lack of knowledge of plant distribution on the Mozambique side, the Royal Botanic Gardens, Kew in UK and the Micaia Foundation (an NGO in Mozambique), in conjunction with the National Herbarium in Maputo (Instituto de Investigação Agrária de Moçambique, IIAM) and the National Herbarium and Botanic Garden in Harare, received a grant in 2014 from the Critical Ecosystem Partnership Fund.
+This was to look at restricted-range and endemic species on the Mozambique side of the mountains in order to assess their distribution, the threats to them and their conservation status, and to provide appropriate conservation recommendations for the national authorities.
+Three field trips were carried out in different areas and in different seasons.
 This report describes and discusses the findings, and also provides some historical background to botany and plant collecting across the mountains.

 A database of herbarium specimens of many range-restricted species known from the Chimanimani area was compiled, and a list of true endemics determined.
 Out of an estimated 920 taxa recorded from the mountains above 1200 m altitude, 78 taxa (species, subspecies and described varieties), or 8.5%, are believed to be endemic, including 9 taxa thought to be new to science.
-Nearly all these 78 endemics appear to be confined to quartzite sandstone substrates, with just two confined to schist grasslands.
+Nearly all these 78 endemics appear to be confined to quartzite sandstone substrates, with just two confined to schist grassland.
 The main habitats for the endemics are Ericoid scrub on quartzite outcrops or boulder slopes ("rock gardens"), quartzite rock faces and ledges, and some quartzite grasslands, with many of the species preferring relatively open, non-shaded habitats with some bare soil.
 Such habitats are widely dispersed across the whole massif and on both sides of the border.

 IUCN Red List assessments of 66 endemic or near-endemic taxa were carried out, with 27 considered to be threatened (21 Vulnerable, 5 Endangered, 1 Critically Endangered) and 34 of the remainder being Least Concern, with 1 Near-threatened and 4 Data Deficient.
-However, a few of the threatened taxa are known only from lower altitudes in or adjacent to the threatened moist forests on the footslopes, or are near-endemics also found on nearby farms or Forest Land.
+However, a few of the threatened taxa are known only from lower altitudes in or adjacent to the threatened moist forests on the footslopes, or are near-endemics found also on nearby farms or Forest Land.

-Unlike the situation on the forested eastern footslopes, where clearance for agriculture, frequent fires and subsequent invasion by the introduced shrub Vernonanthura, habitat loss does not appear to be a major threat to the endemic flora of the Chimanimani Mountains.
-In general, populations of montane endemics were found to be relatively intact and healthy in the core zone of the TFCA; they are less under threat than had at first been feared, primarily as rocky sandstone habitats are little used by the small-scale miners.
-Mining activities are mostly confined to streams and stream margins, habitats that are not significant for the range-restricted and endemic species.
-However, the gold mining activities are having very deleterious effects on aquatic ecosystems, particularly to flow regimes and to probably on populations of aquatic invertebrates and vertebrates.
-There also appears to have been a significant reduction in the populations of larger mammals, populations for which the mountains were known in the past.
+Unlike on the forested eastern footslopes where clearance for agriculture is common, followed by frequent fires and subsequent invasion by the introduced shrub Vernonanthura, habitat loss does not appear to be a major threat to the endemic flora of the Chimanimani Mountains.
+In general, populations of montane endemic species were found to be relatively intact and healthy in the core zone of the TFCA; they are less under threat than had at first been feared.
+This is primarily because rocky sandstone habitats are little used by the small-scale miners and mining activities are mostly confined to streams and stream margins, habitats that are not significant for the range-restricted species.
+However, gold mining activities are having very deleterious effects on aquatic ecosystems, particularly on flow regimes and probably on populations of aquatic invertebrates and vertebrates.
+There also appears to have been a significant reduction in the populations of larger mammals on the grasslands, populations for which the mountains were known in the past.